 Good financial management is critical to the success of any business, but it is especially important in small and medium-sized enterprises (SMEs), where the risk of insolvency is often only a few unpaid invoices away.
 According to Joseph (2008), small and medium-sized enterprises are defined as not having public accountability by not publishing general-purpose financial statements for external users.
-This process of the financial reviewing statements allows for better economic decisionmaking.
-Globally, publicly companies are required by law to file their financial statements with the authorities. relevant According to Alsayah & Mashhour (2007), financial are intended statements to be understandable by readers who have a reasonable knowledge of business and economic activities and accounting and who are willing to study the information diligently.
-For example, publicly listed firms in America are required to submit their financial statements to Securities and Exchange Commission (SEC).
+This process of financial reviewing the statements allows for better economic decisionmaking.
+Globally. publicly listed companies are required by law to file their financial statements with the relevant authorities.
+According to Alsayah & Mashhour (2007), financial statements are intended to be understandable by readers who have a reasonable knowledge of business and economic activities and accounting and who are willing to study the information diligently.
+For example, publicly listed firms in America are required to submit their financial statements to the Securities and Exchange Commission (SEC).